 During the orientation phase, our doctoral candidates will travel a lot - from one Cognition Academy to a lab rotation, maybe do another short lab visit, before moving on to the next Cognition Academy, possibly combining their travels with a private trip home (Figure 23).
-To avoid any unexpected problems, we recommend our International Officer Nicole Lorenz whenever planning a business trip.
+To avoid any unexpected problems, we recommend you to contact the coordincation team whenever planning a business trip.